What does "litterless" mean?

 It comes back to those 31 spoons - let's say they're recyclable.
 Well, then, sure, they won't sit in a landfill.
 But that's only half the equation.
 It doesn't take into account all of the materials and energy needed to produce what is still essentially a single-use, disposable object.
-Which is why recycling is only part of what's needed to create a sustainable word.
+Which is why recycling is only part of what's needed to create a sustainable world.
 I love the way journalist Ed Humes puts it: "Recycling in particular has long served as a balm and a penance - a way of making it okay to waste, the assumption being that if something is recycled, then the energy and materials are not being lost, and our disposable economy of abundance doesn't really seem so wasteful after all."

 How do I get started on going zero waste?

 Think about what your biggest sources of trash and recycling are.
 Food scraps?
 Takeout containers?
 Toiletry bottles?
 Start by reducing your trash in the areas where you make the most - no need to worry about the smaller stuff right away.
 A few great ways to start: setting up composting at your home (even doable for apartment dwellers!), making or purchasing some cotton produce bags to cut down on grocery waste, working on bringing your own water bottle, napkin, and cloth utensils along with you, and saying "no" to items you don't need (the grocery store freebie in a plastic cup, that tempting item in the store window, the plastic straw the waiter sets down at your table).
-And, I'm here to help - send me an email if you'd like to talk more, or check out a few of my resources: where to shop package-free, where to compost in your area and while traveling, and how to work towards zero waste in the office, at lunch, in the kitchen, in the bathroom, and more.
+And, I'm here to help - send me an email if you'd like to talk more, or check out a few of my resources: some simple swaps to get you started where to shop package-free, where to compost in your area and while traveling, and how to work towards zero waste in the office, at lunch, in the kitchen, in the bathroom, and more.